LoffiBubby/5301Conclusion/Week1.md

 * Formal control and informal control are even more important
 * Many vuls cannot be solved by latest tools

+#### Sample Answer
+* **Conclusion**: It's a contradiction itself.
-*
+* Explain:
+  * Technology controls alone cannot protect the information system.
+  * Formal controls and informal controls are even more important which affect the effectiveness of technology controls.
+  * Example on the human factor exposes risk the organization’s information system security.
+  * Many vulnerabilities of information systems security cannot be solved by using latest technologies: need policies, security rules, regular education/training programs.

 ### Exercise 4
 >
-> Over engineering a solution or over bureaucratization of the formal systems have conse- quences for security and integrity of operations.
+> Over engineering a solution or over bureaucratization of the formal systems have consequences for security and integrity of operations.
 Comment?
 Hints:
 Over engineering a solution: technical solutions